LIS

 Derived from VR375-01-02 § 5.4, eff.
 December 4, 1989; amended, Virginia Register Volume 7, Issue 11, eff.
 March 27, 1991; Volume 8, Issue 6, eff.
 January 15, 1992; Volume 11, Issue 22, eff.
 August 23, 1995; Volume 19, Issue 24, eff.
 October 1, 2003.

-2. Advise the purchaser or prospective purchaser that no examination or representation made by the specialist should be regarded as a medical examination, opinion, or advice.
+8. Disclose that the licensee or temporary permit holder is not a physician licensed to practice medicine in Virginia and that no examination or representation made will be regarded as a medical examination, opinion, or advice.

 Statutory Authority